paulyuk/FunctionsMcpTool/README.md

 <!--
 ---
-name: Getting Started with Remote MCP using Azure Functions (.NET/C#)
+name: Getting Started with Remote MCP Servers using Azure Functions (.NET/C#)
 description: This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure functions.
 You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
 The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and network isolation using VNET.
 page_type: sample
 products: